Swimm-Demo/cts-VB6-Projects/.swm/encrypting-and-saving-files-flow.zyeigrpp.sw.md

 ---

-Back in <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="1558:1:1" line-data="        EncryptFile = False">`EncryptFile`</SwmToken>, after initializing the cipher, we check if the input file exists.
-If not, we bail out.
+Back in <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="1558:1:1" line-data="        EncryptFile = False">`EncryptFile`</SwmToken> after initializing the cipher, we check if the input file exists.
+If not, we bail out early.
 Then we check if the output file exists and if overwriting isn't allowed, we bail again.
-These checks avoid file-not-found errors and accidental overwrites.
+This prevents unnecessary work and accidental overwrites.

 ```apex
     If FileExist(InFile) = False Then